kyma-incubator/compass/docs/investigations/storage/sql-toolbox/sql-toolbox.md

 ```
 err = d.ormer.Begin()
 ```
-In contrast to other libraries, starting transaction does not create explicit Transaction object.
-If a developer forget to commit or rollback transaction, it can interfere with another transaction.
+In contrast to other libraries, starting transaction does not create an explicit transaction object.
+If a developer forgets to commit or rollback transaction, it can interfere with another transaction.

 4. According to their [documentation](https://beego.me/docs/mvc/model/overview.md):